deep-sea-tactics/robot/README.md

 > Note: To run any of these tasks, do `pnpm run <task>`.

-There are 2 different task categories:
+There are different task categories:

 ### Development

 These tasks do not depend on `build`

-- `robot:mock`: mocking version of the robot code to be run on docker/podman
+- `robot:mock`: mocking version of the robot code to be run on docker.
 - `dev`: runs all frontend (land computer) tasks in development mode.

 ### Production